Tarek-Ibrahim20/Air-Delay-Dashboard/README.md

 # Project Description:
-## Flight Delays and Cancellations Analysis using Power BI
+## Flight Delays and Cancellations Analysis using Power BI & Python
 Here we provide a comprehensive Power BI dashboard project centered around analyzing flight delays and cancellations using the 2015 Flight Delays and Cancellations dataset sourced from Kaggle.
 The dataset retrieval process was automated through a Python script leveraging the Kaggle API to ensure real-time data updates.
 ## Data Preparation:
 Collected the 2015 Flight Delays and Cancellations dataset from Kaggle,